In this section

 Term of Fellowship

 The Administrative Fellowship at Children's Hospital of Wisconsin is a two-year educational program designed to provide masters-trained individuals with an exposure to the various functions of a comprehensive pediatric health system.
-The fellow will be accountable to the Chief Operating Officer and supervised by two preceptors: the Vice President of Surgical Services and the Chief Administrative Officer.
+The fellow will be accountable to the Chief Operating Officer and supervised by two preceptors.
 In addition, the fellow will have access to many other senior leaders through their project work whom will provide guidance throughout the fellowship.

 The first year of the fellowship program is designed to immerse the fellow in the operations of Children's Hospital of Wisconsin.
 Initially, the fellow will meet with all members of senior leadership at both the system and hospital level and then with different department leaders to gain a better understanding of all services offered.
 To fully appreciate the operations of a health system, during the first year the fellow will shadow front-line staff to better understand the connection and impact of the decisions made by leadership teams.
 In addition, the first year will incorporate project work from all over the system based on the fellow's interests and the needs of the organization.

 In the second year of the fellowship, the fellow will take the lead on various hospital and system-level initiatives in addition to pursing projects of interest.

 Currently we accept one (1) fellow every two (2) years.
 The next application cycle will begin in Summer 2018 for the fellowship beginning mid-2019.

-The preceptors of the Administrative Fellowship program will be Thomas Miller, Vice President, Surgical Services, and Rob Sanders, Chief Administrative Officer.
+The preceptors of the Administrative Fellowship program will be Thomas Miller, Vice President, Surgical Services, and Scott Turner, Chief Operating Officer.
 They will provide support to the fellow and conduct performance reviews every three months to provide the fellow with feedback on their performance.
 In addition, the fellow will also provide direct reports to hospital operations vice presidents.
 The fellow will also be expected to provide updates on their project work with the leader sponsoring that particular project.

 Chief operating officer